 Whether it's for initial sales interactions, technical support, or onboarding sessions, scheduling meetings to talk to customers is crucial for business success.
 It is also an important part of the customer lifecycle.

-As such, adding booking links in your email signature makes this process easier for you and your clients.
+As such, adding booking links to your email signature makes this process easier for you and your clients.

 Disclaimer and Legal Requirements